Qile0317/KmerGMA.jl/docs/src/index.md

 The function defaults to returning a vector of fasta records.
 The findGenes function has many optional paramaters to optimize/adjust its performance.
 See the documentation for more details.

+Note that an O(mn) approach was also been implemented in `src/OmnGenomeMiner.jl` but the user API and docs have not been written yet.

 ## Performance
 The current version of the homology searching `findGenes` function can iterate on average 40 megabases per second.
 So it would take about 80 seconds for the human genome.